Thyroid hormone: How it affects your heart

 Too little or too much of this crucial hormone can contribute to heart problems.

-An estimated 6% of people in the United States have thyroid disease.
-Most of them—about 80%— have an underactive thyroid, or hypothyroidism.
+An estimated 12% of people in the United States have thyroid disease.
+Most of them - about 90% - have an underactive thyroid, or hypothyroidism.
 When thyroid levels drop, all the systems in the body slow down, triggering a range of symptoms that include fatigue, weight gain, cold intolerance, constipation, and dry skin.
-But these symptoms are very common in people as they grow older, including those with normal thyroid levels.
+But these symptoms also are very common in older people, including those with normal thyroid levels.

 Hypothyroidism: The cardiac connection

-Hypothyroidism can affect the heart and circulatory system in a number of ways.
-Insufficient thyroid hormone slows your heart rate.
-Because it also makes the arteries less elastic, blood pressure rises in order to circulate blood around the body.
-Elevated cholesterol levels, which contribute to narrowed, hardened arteries, are another possible consequence of low thyroid levels.
+Hypothyroidism can affect the heart and circulatory system in several ways.
+Insufficient thyroid hormone slows your heart rate and makes the arteries less elastic, so blood pressure rises to circulate blood around the body.
+Low thyroid levels also slow liver function and metabolism.
+This can increase the amount of cholesterol in the blood, contributing to narrower, hardened arteries.

-Another noncardiac symptom—muscle aches—may also be relevant.
+Another noncardiac symptom - muscle aches - may also be relevant.
 Muscle aches can be a symptom of hypothyroidism as well as a side effect of cholesterol-lowering statin medications, a condition known as statin-related myalgia.
 In fact, research suggests that hypothyroidism is more common in people who can't tolerate statins.
-"Some experts believe that treating hypothyroidism may relieve or decrease statin-related myalgia," says Dr. Garber.
+Sometimes treating hypothyroidism helps relieve statin-related myalgia.

 Hyperthyroidism: Excess thyroid hormone

-The opposite problem, hyperthyroidism, or too much thyroid hormone, is far less common, affecting less than 1% of the population.
+The opposite problem, hyperthyroidism, or too much thyroid hormone, is far less common, affecting only about 1% of the population.
 But it, too, can harm the heart.

 Who's at risk for thyroid problems?The following factors affect your odds of having a thyroid problem: